Skip to content

 With open enrollment just around the corner, now is a critical time to start spreading awareness about employee benefits.
 But that doesn’t have to mean scheduling a big, hour-long lecture with the entire company.

 Instead, there are a number of impactful ways to encourage employees to actively learn more about their total compensation.
+And, spreading the word is made all the easier when your benefits platform has an integrated communication tool that allows you to target messaging, segment audiences, and add filters.

 To prepare for this coming open enrollment period, here are a few strategies to keep employees informed, engaged, and satisfied:

-1. Send Email Reminders
+1. Send Targeted Reminders

-Scheduling multiple email reminders prior to the open enrollment period can help boost engagement as employees become more familiar with package details.
+Scheduling email reminders prior to the open enrollment period can help boost engagement as employees become more familiar with package details.
 Above all else, these messages should be timely, concise, and easy to understand, so any updates, changes, and important dates can be announced as soon as possible.

 2. Use Engaging Channels